vechain/vechain-sdk-js/docs/design.md

 ## Architecture

+Following chapter will give an overview of the architecture of the Vechain-SDK.
+Basically the Vechain-SDK is divided into three packages.

+* Network Package
+* Core Package
+* Error Package

+Each of these packages has its own responsibility and is described in the following chapters.

 ### Network Package
 The network package is the network interaction responsible package of the Vechain-SDK.
 It is responsible for all interactions with the VechainThor blockchain.